 -

-Courses in Saint Joseph’s BSHS/DrOT program are delivered primarily onsite on our University City campus, with lab and fieldwork experiences required off-site in the community.
-You’ll take one course online (OT 697), which complements the capstone experience.
+Courses in Saint Joseph’s BSHS/DrOT program are delivered primarily onsite at our University City location, with lab and fieldwork experiences required off-site in the community.
+You’ll take two courses online (OTH 675 and OTH 711), which complements the requirements for the Doctor of Occupational Therapy degree

 The Doctor of Physical Therapy (DPT) program is designed for individuals with a bachelor’s degree who seek to become physical therapists.
 Through this program, you’ll play a critical and rewarding role in improving health outcomes for patients by optimizing movement and helping prevent disease.